 Jalapeño Popper Dip

-For the filling you’ll mix together a blend of spices, along with cream cheese, sour cream, diced jalapeños, diced green chiles, bacon crumbles, and grated colby jack cheese.
-I like to do this with a stand mixer, but a hand mixer works well too.
+For the filling, you’ll mix together (using a stand or hand mixer) a blend of spices, along with cream cheese, sour cream, diced jalapeños, diced green chiles, bacon crumbles, and grated Colby Jack cheese.

 Once you have the filling mixed together, combine the melted butter and panko breadcrumbs together, then assemble.